Jimmykhangnguyen/mlh-code-example/README.md

 # Connection Mapper

 ## Overview
-As a part of the MLH Fellowship Application, Connection Mapper is a small code snippet that utilizes the MERN (MongoDB, Express.js, React.js, Node.js) stack to map out connections and their respective locations onto an interactive map.
+Connection Mapper is a small code snippet that utilises the MERN (MongoDB, Express.js, React.js, Node.js) stack to map out connections and their respective locations onto an interactive map.
+The aim of this application is to visualise users' relationships and help them keep track of friends and loved ones.

+The code snippet is a part of a bigger project I am working on which helps nurture human-to-human relationships by enabling people to better keep track of their circle of friends.
+Instead of placing emphasis on the number of connections like Facebook or Instagram, we place the quality of our users' relationships first.

+The link to the original project: [Relationship Management System](https://github.com/VyLanTran/RelationshipManagement)

 ## Features
 1. Users can add and remove connections within their contact list.